roomkangali/dursgo/README.md

 This tool is for legitimate security testing purposes with permission only.
 Use for illegal or malicious purposes is not permitted.
 The user is solely responsible for their use of this tool.

 ---

-Developed with ❤️ for the Cyber Security Community